-- 1. The Registry shall inform the claimant of the date on which the Statement of claim is deemed served under Rule 271.5.271.6. - 2.
+- 1. The Registry shall inform the claimant of the date on which the Statement of claim is deemed served under Rule 271.6. - 2.
 Where the Registry has served the Statement of claim by registered letter with advice of delivery and the Statement of claim is returned to the Registry for any reason, the Registry shall inform the claimant.

-3. Paragraph 2 shall apply mutatis mutandis where the Registry has served the Statement of claim by fax and the fax appears not to have been received.
+3. Paragraph 2 shall apply mutatis mutandis where the Registry has served the Statement of claim by means of electronic communication or fax and the relevant electronic message or fax appears not to have been received.